IBM-Blockchain/ibpsoftware-to-support-migration/README.md

 ### Compatible images

-Your IBM Blockchain Software 2.5.3 components must be using compatible images in order to migrate to IBM Support for Hyperledger Fabric.
+Your IBM Blockchain Software 2.5.3 and 2.5.4 components must be using compatible images in order to migrate to IBM Support for Hyperledger Fabric.
 The tables below show compatible image tags for each component.

 **Attention:** The migration scripts are not compatible with any non-standard deployment - [open a support ticket](https://www.ibm.com/mysupport) for help with a non-standard migration.